alacrity-aya/Kuro/README.md

     - 'ctrl + c' not works for server
     - timestamp uint64/int64

+- control
+    - don't crash when client panic

 - manager
     - the field manager in client should be an interface

+- specs
+    - update NetemSpec, the field limit is useless

 - rpc
     - use enum or something to describe client capabilities